Sama (company): Business model

-Entrepreneur Leila Janah founded Samasource (now Sama Group) in 2008.
-While working as an English teacher she was seeing her students' ambition combined with the rise in global literacy and access to technology during that time provided the initial inspiration for Samasource.

-After completing a degree in African Development Studies from Harvard University, Janah worked as a consultant at Katzenbach Partners (now Booz & Company) and at the World Bank.
-She quickly became disillusioned, however, by the lack of insight she perceived from World Bank officials into the needs of those the organization was attempting to move out of poverty.
-While working with multiple clients in the outsourcing sector and nonprofit world, Janah developed the business plan for Sama.

-Recognition

-Sama has received numerous awards and grants, including the 2012 Secretary's Innovation Award for the Empowerment of Women and Girls and the 2012 TechFellows Award for Disruptive Innovation.
-The organization was also part of POPTech's 2010 Class of Social Innovation Fellows.
-Fast Company named Sama as "One of the Most Innovative Companies of 2015", saying that Sama is "defining what it means to be a not-for-profit business".
-Sama has also been profiled in TechCrunch, Wired, and Business Insider among other publications.

-Janah, was included in Conde Nast's Daring 25 list in 2016 and as one of "Five Visionary Tech Entrepreneurs Who Are Changing the World" by The New York Times Style Magazine in 2015.
-She was also named a "Rising Star" on Forbes' 30 Under 30 list in 2011, one of the 50 people who will change the world by Wired, and one of the 100 most creative people in business by Fast Company.
-She was the recipient of a 2011 World Technology Award, a Social Enterprise Alliance Award, and a Club de Madrid award.

 Controversy

 Content moderation and poor worker treatment

 It was revealed by a Time investigation that in order to build a safety system against toxic content (e.g. sexual abuse, violence, racism, sexism) in e.g. ChatGPT, OpenAI used Sama's services to outsource labeling toxic content to Kenyan workers earning less than $2 per hour.
 These labels were used to train a model to detect such content in the future.
 The outsourced laborers were exposed to toxic and dangerous content, and one described the experience as "torture".
 Following the Time investigation, Fairwork conducted a study of Sama.
 Benchmarking them against Fairwork principles, the company scored a 5/10.

 In 2023, Sama employees were involved in the formation of the African Content Moderators Union alongside employees from other African-based outsourcing companies.